chinmay002/MSADS_Portfolio/IST 707 Applied Machine Learning/ReadMe.md

 ## Data Pre-Processing:
 The following are the steps I followed to pre-process the data :
 * Remove unwanted fields : The dataset had some fields which was entirely NAN.
 In addition to that some variables are irrelevant for model training.
-The following fields are omitted : 'echoBuffer', 'cardLast4Digits','merchantName','accountOpenDate','transactionDateTime','currentExpDate','customerId','dat eOfLastAddressChange','accountNumber','enteredCVV','cardCVV'.
+* The following fields are omitted : 'echoBuffer','cardLast4Digits','merchantName','accountOpenDate','transactionDateTime','currentExpDate','customerId','dateOfLastAddressChange','accountNumber','enteredCVV','cardCVV'.
 * Adding derived features : In case of a brute-force attempt to crack the card-CVV, incorrect CVV may be entered initially.
 This is an indicator of attempted fraud.
 So, I am creating a new variable: matchingCVV which denotes whether the real CVV and entered CVV are same.
 * Boolean variables are converted to binary integer (0:False, 1:True) values.
 * Categorical values are One-Hot encoded.